 Table 3.
 Changes in credits generated

 For importers of fuels that generate deficits, this rulemaking will reduce the number of deficits generated for those fuels.
 For importers and producers of fuels that generate credits, this rulemaking will increase the number of credits generated by those fuels.
 In both cases, the proposed rules will make it easier, and thus less costly, for regulated parties to comply with the clean fuel standards.
-Fuel consumers should also benefit as reduced compliance costs are passed on.
-But generators of credits might see a slight drop in revenues might, as more credits will be generated for the same amount of alternative fuels provided, and fewer credits will be needed by regulated parties to meet the standards, hence the value of the credits might decrease.
+Fuel consumers could also benefit if the savings from reduced compliance costs are passed on to consumers.
+Generators of credits might see a slight drop in revenues as more credits will be generated for the same amount of alternative fuels provided and fewer credits will be needed by regulated parties to meet the standards, hence the value of the credits might decrease.

 Oregon Department of Environmental Quality